kvnptl/practice_git/README.md

 unset color_prompt force_color_prompt
 ```

-5. If you want to clone and push without using a password, follow these steps to enable SSH key [HERE](https://github.com/kvnptl/practice_git/blob/main/git_clone_with_ssh.md)
+5. If you want to clone and push without using a password, follow these steps to enable the SSH key [HERE](https://github.com/kvnptl/practice_git/blob/main/git_clone_with_ssh.md)

 5. From today onwards, use git to manage all your projects

 6. Also, put all the foundation course files on your GitHub account

-7. Get the Git cheatsheet from Github Education | [Git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)
+7. Get the Git cheatsheet from GitHub Education | [Git cheat sheet](https://education.github.com/git-cheat-sheet-education.pdf)

 ### Basic git workflow:

 1. Configure Git on your computer using the following commands:

-- First check if you have Git configured on your computer using the following command:
+- First, check if you have Git configured on your computer using the following command:

 ```bash
 git config --list